KAIST-HCIL/OddEyeCam/README.md

 ### Step 0: Camera Calibration
 OddEyeCam combines WFoV RGB camera and NFoV depth camera.
 For this fusion process, we need to calibrate the cameras.
 For more details, please check the [calibration](https://github.com/KAIST-HCIL/OddEyeCam/tree/master/calibration) folder.
+Before you calibrate two cameras, be sure to fix two cameras to each other.
+We provide 3D printing models that we used for prototyping.
+Please see [3D_printing](https://github.com/KAIST-HCIL/OddEyeCam/tree/master/3D_printing) folder.

 ### Step 1: Install Requirements
 - __Pose Estimation Module (OpenPose)__